You can feel the change in the air- the weather is crisp and cool, even when the sun is out.

 It is a perfect time to celebrate our accomplishments of the year and reflect and acknowledge the changes we have made.
 Autumn is a time of gentle reflection and introspection.

-In Chinese Medicine, the Lungs are connected to the emotions of sadness and grief.
+In East Asian Medicine, the Lungs are connected to the emotions of sadness and grief.

 Suppressed sadness and grief can damage the Lungs and makes us prone to disease.
 This is the time of year to acknowledge and bring awareness to grief and sadness that need to be expressed.
 Some helpful suggestions to support yourself with connecting to these emotions include journaling, talking to close friends, working with a therapist, creating art, meditating, taking long walks, praying, participating in support groups, or participating in healing rituals.
 By acknowledging these emotions in a healthy way, we allow ourselves to fully heal.